Crystal Palace F.C.: Supporters

-The Holmesdale Fanatics passionate home support.

-Crystal Palace have a fan base predominantly from the local area which draws on South London, Kent, and Surrey.
+Crystal Palace F.C. have a fan base predominantly from the local area which draws on South London, Kent, and Surrey.
 Their original home at the Crystal Palace was on the boundary with Kent, while Selhurst Park was located within the borders of Surrey, until the London Government Act 1963 saw Greater London encompass Croydon.
-The club's passionate support at home games emanates from the Holmesdale Road Stand, in which the ultras group, also known as the Holmesdale Fanatics have been based since 2005.

-The fans have established at least two other supporters groups.
-The Palace Independent Supporters' Association was set up to raise supporter concerns with the club, while the Crystal Palace Supporters' Trust was originally established to enable fans to purchase the club during the administration of 2000 and remained in existence up to the end of 2023.
+The fans helped establish the Palace Independent Supporters' Association in 1992 to deal with supporter concerns connected with the club, while the Crystal Palace Supporters' Trust was originally established to enable fans to purchase the club during the administration of 2000.
+It remained in existence up to the end of 2023.

 A number of fanzines have been produced by the supporters over the years.
 Eagle Eye was launched in 1987 and ran until 1994, with a number of contributors producing the replacement Palace Echo in 1995, which continued until 2007.
 The Eastern Eagles, So Glad You're Mine and One More Point were also published by fans in the 1990s.
 When One More Point ceased publication, Five Year Plan was launched in its place, and maintains an online presence.
-Supporters also engage in debate on two internet forums, The BBS and Holmesdale.net which the club use as channels to communicate with the fans.
+Supporters also engage in debate on two internet forums, The BBS and Holmesdale.net, which the club use as channels to communicate with the fans.

 Crystal Palace fans express their support for the club after it entered administration in 2010.